[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Practice DRY in Terraform Configurations Using `dynamic` Blocks

 The Don’t Repeat Yourself (DRY) principle of software development states that code should be written once and not repeated.
-An important goal of the DRY principle is to improve the maintainability of code.
+An important goal of the DRY principle is to improve code maintainability.

 Some Terraform resources include repeatable nested blocks in their arguments.
 These nested blocks represent separate resources that are related to the containing resource.
 For example, Azure VNets contain a subnet block attribute that repeats for each subnet within the VNet.
 This can lead to repeated configuration blocks in a Terraform script, which violates the DRY principle.